Dehumanization of Palestinians in Israeli discourse: Palestinians as generic "animals"

 At times, denigrators can allow that they are human: Yonathan Netanyahu considered them cavemen, (Note: "a rabble of cave dwellers" (Shatz 2018)) while the Likud MP Oren Hazan allows that Palestinians are human, but only insofar as they are morons.
 (Note: Likud MK Oren Hazan stated that "We're gonna shut your mouths and we're going to speak the truth.
 There is no Palestinian People.
 And there has never been a Palestinian People [in Hebrew, am ha'Falastinai]".
 However, he continued, "There is a Palestinian Moron, (in vulgar Hebrew slang, Ama Falastinai).
 And you will stay a Palestinian Moron.
 And you know that even Ama (a brand of dish detergent liquid) is worth more than the Palestinians.
 There is no Palestinian people.
 And there has never been a Palestinian people."
 However, "there is a Palestinian moron" (Burston 2017).)
-In the first month of the Hamas-Israeli war, Dan Gillerman, Israeli ambassador to the United Nations (2003–2008) expressed his perplexity at world sympathy for Palestinians, stating to Sky News that they were "inhuman animals".
+Following the October 7th attacks, Dan Gillerman, former Israeli ambassador to the United Nations (2003–2008) expressed his perplexity at world sympathy for Palestinians, stating to Sky News that they were "inhuman animals".
 (Note: "I am very puzzled by the constant concern which the world is showing for the Palestinian people and is actually showing for these horrible, inhuman animals who have done the worst atrocities that this century has seen".
 "I don't remember people shedding tears for the Taliban," he added.
-(Harb 2023).)
+(Kasim 2023).)

 As early as 1985 Adir Cohen's content analysis of 520 Israeli children's books (An ugly face in the mirror: National Stereotypes in Hebrew children's literature) found that 86 works depicted Palestinians as "inhuman, war lovers, devious monsters, bloodthirsty dogs, preying wolves, or vipers".
 Twenty years later, in 2005, another study by Daniel Bar-Tal and Yona Teichman found that 10% of the drawings in a sample of children asked to sketch a typical Arab depicted them as animals.
 They also found extensive evidence that Israeli children, when asked about Arabs, spoke of them in terms of pigs and other animals (as well as "barbarians", "Nazis" and murderers).